rollup/plugins/packages/node-resolve/README.md

 Default: `true`

 DEPRECATED: use "mainFields" instead

-Use "module" field for ES6 module if possible
+Use `pkg.module` field for ES6 module if possible.
+This option takes precedence over both "jsnext" and "main" in the list if such are present.

 ### `jsnext`